osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 Of those interfaces, just the following methods have custom logic:

 * `ICS4Wrapper.SendPacket` adds tracking of value sent via an ibc channel
 * `Middleware.OnRecvPacket` adds tracking of value received via an ibc channel
 * `Middleware.OnAcknowledgementPacket` undos the tracking of a sent packet if the acknowledgment is not a success
 * `OnTimeoutPacket` undos the tracking of a sent packet if the packet times out (is not relayed)

 All other methods from those interfaces are passthroughs to the underlying implementations.

-### Contract
+### Contract Concepts

 The tracking contract uses the following concepts